debolk/musicmaster-js/README.md

 `Playlist.items`: A list of PlaylistItem objects

+`Playlist.onAdd`: A function(playlistItem, index) that gets called during `update()` when a new playlist item is detected

+`Playlist.append(song, success, failure)`: Appends a song to the playlist

+`Playlist.insert(song, before, success, failure)`: Appends a song before a specific PlaylistItem

 static `Playlist.fromUri(success, failure)`: Parses a playlist from a given uri

 PlaylistItem
 ------------

 Represents a song in a playlist

+`PlaylistItem.onMove`: A function(playlistItem, oldindex, newindex) that gets called during `Playlist.update()` when a playlist item is moved (may be called multiple times)

+`PlaylistItem.onRemove`: A function(playlistItem, index) that gets called during `Playlist.update()` when a playlist item is removed.

 `PlaylistItem.getSong(success, failure)`: Gets the Song object corresponding to this playlist item